 On paper, the Octal's vent count of 21 may not seem like a lot compared to rest.
 POC went for bigger rather than more.
 Its vents are enormous compared to the other helmets.
 We didn't bust out the ruler and calculator, but we hypothesize that the Octal has the largest percentage of open space in its shell for air to flow through.

 As we mentioned above, the interior padding is very minimal and we aren't impressed with the comfort it provides.
 What padding there is certainly doesn't restrict airflow at all.
 POC covered the skinny padding in their Coolbest material, which is supposed to help with temperature regulation.
 Our testers felt that it didn't matter much what the padding was covered with since there is so little of it in contact with the head.
 Riders who pedal through the fall and winter months may actually want a less ventilated helmet to keep a bit of warmth in.
-For that, we recommend the Giro Air Attack Shield, which scored low in our ventilation test, but allowed some of our test riders to skip a hat underneath the helmet and stay warm in cooler temps.

 It's not hard to see why the POC Octal (left) scored the highest in our ventilation test while the Giro Air Attack (right) scored the lowest.